thepr0blem/tf-zalando/README.md

 # CNN Implementation using TensorFlow

-The purpose of this project is to develop convolutional neural network for written characters classification.
+The purpose of this project is to develop convolutional neural network for items of clothing (fashion-MNIST dataset) classification.

 ### Content of this document
 1. Introduction